“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack?

 The surge in Andrew Yang’s odds and his position in the polls have seen him land +1400 to secure the Democratic nomination.
 That is a significant shift from earlier odds that were not nearly as favorable.
 As Yang’s message is being shared it seems to resonate with Americans enough to impact his potential in the race even as campaigns are just gearing up.

 Andrew Yang is considered an underdog to Trump and has competitive odds among other Democratic candidates potentially facing Trump in the 2020 Election.
-If we rely solely on the odds, many people would count him out.
-However, if we consider trends from the last election and remember that everyone counted Trump out as well, we’d do well not to count Yang out just yet.
+If we rely solely on the odds, many people were counting him out due to initial unfavorable odds.
+However, based on his significant improvement at prominent bookmakers, we’d do well not to count Yang out just yet.
 Nonetheless, odds can change and the Yang could gain more traction or fall out of public favor which would send him to the bottom of the barrel in terms of Andrew Yang’s presidential odds.